 This wing chair, a fireside wing-back chair, is a turn of the century classic.
 The inside back panel you can see is a coordinating pattern fabric.
 The fabric is the original fabric of the chair our customer wanted to retain as it is a reminder of her late husband who loved the chair.

 Linwood omega velvet fabric is what we chose to compliment the original fabric.
 The customer is delighted with the result and so are we – it looks just lovely.

+Repairs.
 All types of repairs.
-Our Uplift, repair, and return service will fix most common problems like the broken frame, replace springs and repair the under-seat platform.
+Our Uplift, repair, and return service will fix the most common problems like the broken frame, replace springs and repair the under-seat platform.
 Ask for a specific quote.
 Prices include repair parts but may require additional parts like new bespoke foams or sprung units – please ask for a quote.
-The uplift and repair service is £400.
+The uplift and repair service is £600

-This standard service came from in the past collecting a sofa for repair then collecting it again later for further repairs.
-Realising that is is far more cost effective to uplift repair and refurbish a sofa all in one go.
+This standard service came from in the past collecting a sofa for repair and then collecting it again later for further repairs.
+Realise that it is far more cost-effective to uplift repair and refurbish a sofa all in one go.